Three Ways to Use Twitter to Join the Conversation Around You… Instead of Starting It

-As of April 2018, there were an estimated 330 million Twitter users worldwide, and around 400 million tweets are sent out each day.
+As of April 2018, there were an estimated 330 million Twitter users worldwide.
+On top of that, there were around 400 million tweets are sent out each day.
 This means that there are a substantial number of opportunities to connect with a variety of individuals.

 In some cases, people rely on starting conversations as a means of facilitating a dialogue.
-However, joining one already in progress can be more effective, especially if you want to connect with individuals who don’t already follow you.
+However, joining one already in progress can be more effective.
+This is especially true if you want to connect with individuals who don’t already follow you.

-Many social media jobs in DC involve using both approaches, though many people are less familiar with the options for joining a conversation than starting one.
+Many social media jobs in DC involve using both approaches.
+However, many people are less familiar with the options for joining a conversation than starting one.
 If you want to take part in a discussion already in progress, here are three ways to do just that.

 Look for a Scheduled Chat

 There are a surprising number of scheduled talks on Twitter.
 Usually, these are coordinated by organizations or individuals and are focused on a particular topic.
-Additionally, they are typically associated with a single hashtag that contains the word “chat” and describes the nature of the discussion.
+Additionally, they are typically associated with a single hashtag that contains the word “chat.”
+They tend to describe the nature of the discussion.

 Some organizations host these chats on a regular basis, such as weekly or monthly, and encourage anyone to join.